modin-project/modin/docs/developer/architecture.rst

 plugged in to Modin as well.
 Create an issue_ or discuss on our Discourse_ for more information!

-The Modin Dataframe is responsible for the data layout and shuffling, partitioning, and serializing the tasks that get sent to each partition.
+The Core Modin Dataframe is responsible for the data layout and shuffling, partitioning, and serializing the tasks that get sent to each partition.
 Other implementations of the Modin Dataframe interface will have to handle these as well.